ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 As cross-chain communication is asynchronous, upon steps would finish in one transaction.
 After this transaction finishs with success, Exocore chain is expected to deal with the deposit request correctly and returns a response indicating whether the deposit is successful or not:

-3. Relayer call `Gateway.receiveInterchainMsg` to send Exocore chain response.
+1. Relayer call `Gateway.receiveInterchainMsg` to send Exocore chain response.
 If the result is a success, emit the corresponding event in `Controller` to inform the user that deposit is successful and update `UserBalance` in `Vualt`.
-Otherwise emit the corresponding event in `Controller` to inform the user that deposit is failed and update user's claimable balance correspondingly.
+Otherwise emit the corresponding event in `Controller` to inform the user that deposit is failed and update user’s claimable balance correspondingly.

 This function should be accessible for any EOA address and contract address.